-On August 3, 2010, SFCC District voters approved a $35 million bond measure, $12 million of which will fund the construction of a facility for the HEC.
-The new facility will open in the spring of 2015 on a site adjacent to the Santa Fe University of Art and Design on the former College of Santa Fe campus.
-Until then, the HEC pilot program is housed at the Richards Avenue campus.
+On August 3, 2010, SFCC District voters approved a $35 million bond measure, $12 million of which funded the construction of a facility for the HEC.
+The facility opened in the spring of 2015 on a site adjacent to the former Santa Fe University of Art and Design campus.
 The Center was launched in August 2011 with the Institute of American Indian Arts, New Mexico Highlands University, and the University of New Mexico as partner institutions.
 New Mexico State University joined the HEC in July 2013.
 The facility was opened to the public during a grand opening held in January, 2015.

 View Architect’s Rendering of the Higher Education Center Building

-For more information about the Santa Fe Higher Education Center, please call the Higher Education Center administration office at 505-428-1725 or e-mail firstname.lastname@example.org.
+For more information about the Santa Fe Higher Education Center, please call the Higher Education Center administration office at 505-428-1725.